Adopt Me! is no slouch at making money, racking up $16 million in revenue mostly from Microtransactions as well as receiving a sponsorship by SCOOB!.

 Official Fan-Submitted Content: Roblox occasionally holds contests where players submit original ideas for future Rthro avatars.
 The winning designers would win $500 and have their designs be made into official Rhtro bundles.

-MisterObvious, once a respected fan animator who won 2014 Bloxy, lost all his reputation and was forced to disappear from most of the Internet after his sexual predatory behavior to underage girls on Discord was revealed.
+MisterObvious, once a respected fan animator who won a 2014 Bloxy, lost all his reputation and was forced to disappear from the Internet after allegations of sexual predatory behavior to underage girls on Discord were brought to light.
+It didn't help he tried to take legal action at first.
+To this day, unlike the Explode1 example below, his account has not been terminated yet despite pleas from many to do so, which has proved very controversial.

 On April 18, 2018, Pokémon Brick Bronze was taken down, presumably because of a DCMA complaint from Nintendo.
 Justified, as the developers were making real money off copyrighted material that they did not have permission to use.
 The developers later rereleased it as the spiritual successor Loomian Legacy.